Karl August Devrient

 There is a collection relating to his life at the Österreichisches Theatermuseum.

 Biography

-Devrient was born in Berlin.
-Prior to his acting life, he was a cavalry officer and fought with the Hussars against Napoleon at Waterloo.
-He died in Bad Lauterberg.
+Born Carl De Vrient in Berlin, prior to his acting life, he was a cavalry officer.
+He fought with the Hussars against Napoleon at Waterloo.
+He died in Bad Lauterberg in 1872, aged 75.

-Devrient had his acting debut in 1819 in Braunschweig In 1821 he received an engagement at the court theatre in Dresden, where, in 1823, he married Wilhelmine.
+Devrient had his acting debut in 1819 in Braunschweig.
+In 1821, he received an engagement at the court theatre in Dresden, where, in 1823, he married Wilhelmine.
 In 1835 he joined the company at Karlsruhe, and in 1839 that at Hanover.
-His best-known roles were Wallenstein, Goethe's Faust, and King Lear.
+His best-known roles were Schiller's Wallenstein, Goethe's Faust, and Shakespeare's King Lear.